hosseindehghanipour1998/8-Bit-LFSR/README.md

 The project is designed and implemented by myself.
 This project is the final project of the _Digital Design Lab_ course, under supervision of [Dr.Farshad Khun-jush](linkedin.com/in/farshad-khun-jush-785b93191) at Shiraz University.

+## How It Works
+you give 8 bits of data and 8 bits of key to a LFSF module which works with clock and gives you an encrypted 8-bit data after 10 clock pulses ( you can change the clock pulse limit but it must be more than 8 clocks at least .)
+The project is divided into two parts ( labeled in the main page as Encryption & Decryption ).

 ## License
 This repository is released under [MIT License](https://opensource.org/licenses/MIT).
 To put it in a nutshell, This means that you can use the source codes in any opensource projects or contributions.
 Attribution is not mandatory but appreciated.